emeryahn/Natural-Language-Processing/README.md

 ## NLP Techniques

 Write a description of what natural lanugage technique (NLP) you implemented in your project.
 State which methods in your project are associated with this, and a brief explanation of how those methods word and how they are necessary in the NLP technique.

+My project uses NLP methods in order to split and find names.
+To accomplish this, I utilized the substring and split method.
+To compare the number of letters in a word, I implemented the equals method.
+Lastly, in order to have all emails come out in lower case, I used the toLowerCase method.
+This was all necessary to have the names be transformed into emails exactly the way LAUSD does it.